 The color space that can be used with a device is limited by its color gamut.
 Is that not logical?
 If I were to choose a really really deep saturated blue color to show on an inexpensive monitor that can not handle it, how will the monitor be able to show it?
 There’s no magic in there.
 So to limit how the colors can be shown by the monitor, the photographs use the information from the color space and work within the gamut of the device.

-With the advancement in technology, the gamut of colors that devices are capable of, has increased quite a lot.
+With the advancement in technology, the gamut of colors that devices are capable of has increased quite a lot.
 Larger color spaces can now be used.
 Keeping everything in sync is the reason why color management becomes important.

 Color Management Basics

 Get a good monitor.
 I recommend a decent IPS monitor.
 On my desktop, I have an inexpensive Dell IPS monitor.
-High end monitors from Dell, Apple, NEC, Eizo and a few other companies are nice but a little expensive.
-Lately I have been told that Barco, the medical displays’ company, also manufactures some good monitors which can be used for photography.
+High end monitors from Dell, Apple, NEC, Eizo, and a few other companies are nice but a little expensive.
+Lately, I have been told that Barco, the medical displays’ company, also manufactures some good monitors which can be used for photography.

 I personally prefer matte finish monitors since they don’t show my reflection in the dark photographs.

 Create a good work environment.
 The light around the computer should be sufficient and preferably of the same color and amount which you plan to work with on a regular basis.
 Consistency is the key word here.
 I always love to work on my computer in day time when the diffused day light streams into my room through the frosted glass of my window panes.
-For evaluating the prints, I have a bright table lamp with a bulb which matches the color temperature of the ambient light.
+For evaluating the prints, I have a bright table lamp with a bulb that matches the color temperature of the ambient light.
 It was quite an expensive bulb.
 Thankfully my wife still doesn’t know about its cost.
 My room itself is painted in white, which avoids any color casts and reflects good amount of ambient light.

 Desktop wallpaper – Set it to something in grey.
 I use a simple mid grey tone (close to 18% grey) as my desktop wallpaper.
 This prevents my eyes from adapting to any specific color.
 The longer our eyes stare at a color, the less sensitive they become to it.
 So it is better to avoid colorful wallpapers on your computer.
 Now do you also understand why all the popular photo-editing applications have a grey background?